Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 TLS: key exchanges / asymmetric crypto
 --------------------------------------

-- RSA: not covered
+The following key exchanges are not covered at all:

-- DHE-RSA: not covered
+- RSA
-- ECDHE-RSA: ECDHE computation client-side only
-- ECDHE-ECDSA:
+- DHE-RSA
-  - ECDHE computation client-side
+- DHE-PSK
-  - ECDSA verification both sides
-  - ECDSA signature (if using `mbedtls_pk_setup_opaque()`)
-- PSK: PSA-held keys using `mbedtls_ssl_conf_psk_opaque()`
-- DHE-PSK: not covered
+- RSA-PSK
-- RSA-PSK: not covered
+- ECDHE-PSK
-- ECDHE-PSK: not covered
+- ECDH-RSA
-- ECDH-RSA: not covered
+- ECDH-ECDSA
-- ECDH-ECDSA: not covered
+- ECJPAKE

+The following key exchanges are only partially covered:

-- ECJPAKE: not covered
+- ECDHE-RSA: RSA operations are not covered and, server-side, the ECDHE operation isn't either
+- ECDHE-ECDSA: server-side, the ECDHE operation isn't covered.
+(ECDSA signature generation is only covered if using `mbedtls_pk_setup_opaque()`.)

+PSK if covered when the application uses `mbedtls_ssl_conf_psk_opaque()` or `mbedtls_ssl_set_hs_psk_opaque()`.

 TLS: symmetric crypto
 ---------------------

 - some ciphers not supported via PSA yet: ARIA, Camellia, ChachaPoly (silent fallback to the legacy APIs)
-- the HMAC part of the CBC and NULL ciphersuites is not covered
+- the HMAC part of the CBC and NULL ciphersuites
 - the HMAC computation in `ssl_cookie.c`

 X.509